Teradata/airbyte/docs/integrations/destinations/teradata.md

 - **Password**
 - **Default Schema Name** - Specify the schema (or several schemas separated by commas) to be set in the search-path.
 These schemas will be used to resolve unqualified object names used in statements executed over this connection.
 - **JDBC URL Params** (optional)
+- **Query Band** (optional) - The [query band ](https://teradata-docs.s3.amazonaws.com/doc/connectivity/jdbc/reference/current/jdbcug_chapter_2.html#BGEGBBAA)is a set of name-value pairs that can be assigned to a Teradata database session.
+It helps identify the source of SQL requests originating from Airbyte.
+You can customize the query band to include relevant information such as application name, organization, and user identifiers.
+  Each entry should be formatted as key=value, separated by semicolons (;).
+  Example: `appname=myApp;org=myOrganization;`

 [Refer to this guide for more details](https://downloads.teradata.com/doc/connectivity/jdbc/reference/current/jdbcug_chapter_2.html#BGBHDDGB)